Learn more about this minimally invasive imaging test combining endoscopy and ultrasound to diagnosis digestive and lung diseases.

 An endoscopic tube may also have a small needle to remove fluid or tissue samples (biopsy) for examination in a lab.
 This procedure is called EUS-guided fine-needle aspiration or EUS-guided fine-needle biopsy.
 Other EUS-guided procedures can be used to drain fluid from a lesion or inject a drug at a specific site.

-During an endoscopic ultrasound of the pancreas, your doctor inserts a thin, flexible tube (endoscope) down your throat and into your abdomen.
-An ultrasound device at the end of the tube emits sound waves that generate images of your pancreas and nearby tissues.
+During an endoscopic ultrasound of the pancreas, your doctor inserts a thin, flexible tube (endoscope) down your throat and into your stomach.
+An ultrasound device at the end of the tube emits sound waves that generate images of your digestive tract and nearby organs and tissues.

 You can reduce your risk of complications by carefully following your doctor's instructions for preparing for EUS.

-Call your doctor immediately or go to an emergency room if you experience any of the following signs or symptoms:
+Call your health care provider immediately or go to an emergency room if you experience any of the following signs or symptoms after the procedure:

 Your doctor will give you specific instructions to prepare for your EUS.
-You may be asked to:
+Instructions will include the following:

-EUS with fine-needle aspiration generally lasts less than an hour.
+EUS usually lasts less than an hour.
+An EUS-guided procedure may last longer.